"Stress is a profound and pernicious physiological reaction

 Acknowledge when you are creating the anger

-Rate people’s behaviour rather than evaluating them as
+Rate people’s behaviour rather than evaluating them as a whole.

 Talk to a friend about it